rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

 This command reports the total number of processes created per second and the total number of context switches per second.
-If you add `1 3` to the end of the command as shown in the following example, it reports for every 1 seconds a total of 3 times:
+If you add `1 3` to the end of the command as shown in the following example, it reports for every 1 second a total of 3 times:

     sar -w 1 3